g0rbe/CEH/06_System_Hacking.md

 #### NTLM Authentication

 NT Lan Manager is a proprietary authentication protocol by Microsoft.
-In the authentication process, user sends login credentials to a domain controller in hashed format.
+In the authentication process, the user sends login credentials to a domain controller in a hashed format.
 Domain controller responds to a challenge known as **nonce** to be encrypted by the password's hash.
-This challenge is a 16 byte random number generated ny the domain controller.
+This challenge is a 16-byte random number generated by the domain controller.
-By comparing the challenge with the database, domain controller permit or deny the login.
+By comparing the challenge with the database, the domain controller permits or deny the login.
 Microsoft upgraded its default authentication mechanism from NTLM to Kerberos.

-NTLM has two version:
+NTLM has two versions:

 - NTLMv1 (Older)
 - NTLMv2 (Improved)

-For additional security layer, NTLM is combined with Security Support Provider.
+For an additional security layer, NTLM is combined with Security Support Provider.

 #### Kerberos

 Kerberos is an advanced authentication protocol.
 Clients receive tickets from Kerberos Key Distributor Center (KDC)

-KDC depend upon two components:
+KDC depends upon two components:

 - Authentication Server (AS)
 - Ticket-Granting Server (TGS)

 The client sends a request to the AS to grant Tick-granting-ticket.
-The AS authenticates the client by comparing the user identity and password from its datbase and reply with Tick-Granting Ticket and a session key.
+The AS authenticates the client by comparing the user identity and password from its database and reply with Tick-Granting Ticket and a session key.
-The session key is for a session between client and TGS.
+The session key is for a session between the client and the TGS.
 Now, the client can communicate with the Ticket-Granting Server (TGS).
 The client sends the TGT to TGS, asking for communication with another user.
 TGS reply with a Ticket and session key.
-Ticket and Session key is for communicating with other user within a trusted domain.
+Ticket and Session key is for communicating with other users within a trusted domain.

 ### Password salting

-Password salting is the process of adding additional character in the password to one-way function.
+Password salting is the process of adding additional character to the password by a one-way function.
 This makes the password more difficult to reverse the hash.
 The function of salting is to defeat the Dictionary Attacks and Rainbow Table attacks.